Abhi20052025/React-E-commerce-Project/README.md

 npm run dev
 ```

-The app will start on:
+The app will run on:
 👉 **[http://localhost:5173/](http://localhost:5173/)**

 ---